parkinsons-toolkit/app-content/pages-content/managing-symptoms/low-mood.md

 Keeping a diary of the things you’re grateful for may lift your mood have a positive effect on your mental wellbeing.
 Try to describe one thing you’re grateful for and do this twice a week.
 You can write about anything that comes to mind, as long as it makes you feel grateful.
 For example, it could be something very little that has happened or a person that you’re grateful for.

-_Tips for keeping a gratitude diary..._
+Tips for keeping a gratitude diary...

 - Take time to think about something that you’re truly grateful for.
 - Writing about people you’re grateful for tends to have more of a positive effect than writing about things or events.
-- Try to include as much detail as possible about _why_ you’re grateful.
+- Try to include as much detail as possible about <ins>why</ins> you’re grateful.
 - Plan a time when you will write in your diary.
 Consider setting an alarm on your phone if you find that you are forgetting to write your diary entries

 ### Complementary Therapies